EXPLORE

 description = """

-This rule detects when a specific Okta actor has multiple device token hashes for a single Okta session.
-This may
+This rule detects when a specific Okta actor has multiple device token hashes and multiple source IPs for a single Okta

-indicate an authenticated session has been hijacked or is being used by multiple devices.
-Adversaries may hijack a
+session.
+This may indicate an authenticated session has been hijacked or replayed from a different device and network.

 """